-Security alarm installation is a must for many businesses today as people make protecting their commercial property a major priority.
+Security alarm installation is a must for many businesses today as people prioritise protecting their commercial property.

 Many overlook the importance of keeping their security system up to date, regularly checked and well maintained.
 The cost of this oversight can be very high indeed.

-A faulty alarm system will not only give a completely false sense of security, leaving your home and business open criminals, it could also invalidate any insurance claims and leave police without vital evidence that could have helped find, apprehend and prosecute the offender.
+A faulty alarm system can give a completely false sense of security.
+It can leave your home and business open to criminals, invalidate any insurance claims, and leave police without vital evidence that could help to apprehend and prosecute the offender.

 It's OK to feel safe and that your home or business is protected once the alarm system has been installed, especially if the installation has been carried out correctly by a reputable installer such as Crown Securities UK.
 But some may be tempted to offset the cost of security installation by cutting back on system checks and regular maintenance.
 They may argue that modern security systems are very robust and the latest wireless installations have plenty of built-in self-checking features.

 Monitored alarm systems can be regularly checked by monitor centres whether the alarm is activated or not, but regular servicing is vital to ensure the network is working efficiently.
 And failure to carry out our regular and proper servicing means that any faults can go unnoticed for long periods, and owners only find out about it in the worst circumstances – the aftermath of a break-in.
 Property owners, whether domestic or commercial, should have alarm systems checked at least every 12 months, while those with monitored systems should have the system looked at every six months.